 A growing number of employers are recognizing the impact of student loans on their staffers and setting up student loan repayment benefit plans.
 In 2017, about 4% of employers offered student loans repayment benefits to their employees according to a study by the Society of Human Resource Managers.
-But that number is expected to go up with a survey by AonHewitt finding that 5 percent of companies want to add the benefit and 24 percent are interested in adding it.
+But that number is expected to go up with a survey by AonHewitt finding that 5 percent of companies want to add the benefit and 24% are interested in adding it.
 Companies currently offering the benefits include Fidelity, Chegg, and PricewaterhouseCoopers.

 The Benefits for Employers

-Offering this perk to your employees will benefit your bottom line.
+Offering this perk to your employees will benefit your bottom line and improve employee retention.
 Here are a number of reasons why it makes sense.

 One key reason to offer student loan repayment assistance benefits is retention.
 With employee turnover potentially costing companies significantly in lost opportunities and productivity, companies are looking for ways to keep their best staffers from thinking about how the grass might be greener on the other side of the fence.

 Student loan repayment benefits could stem a staff exodus or prevent it from starting in the first place.
 American Student Assistance found that 85% of workers aged 22 to 33 were likely to commit to staying at a job for 5 years if their company was helping them pay off their loans.